 - Minimal shear-stress on algae.

-- Simple control of temperature and pH, efficient gas transfer.
+- Simple temperature and pH control, efficient gas transfer.

 - Higher cell densities compared to other systems.

-- Reduction of aeration rate (turbulence) at low light intensities.
+- Reduction of turbulence at low light intensities.

 - Pulse-aeration during nighttime to prevent cell sedimentation.

 - A photovoltaic plant can be integrated as an ideal sour-ce of energy supply for a microalgae production plant.